Cheesecake Factory Fettuccine Alfredo Recipe

 1. Using Pre-Grated Cheese

 Pre-grated cheese has fillers that stop it from melting smoothly.
-It may not even be real Cheddar.
+It may not even be real Parmesan.
 Always grate your own cheese fresh for better melting and a creamier sauce.

 2. Draining the Pasta in a Colander